SAA-SDT/EAS-Best-Practices/docs/local-values/using-local-values.md

 **Description:**

-Once `<localTypeDeclaration>` has been defined, it can be used via the `localType` and `localTypeDeclarationReference` attributes.
-Use `localType` to provide the element's type (e.g. type of name or date, type of function), which should come from the convention/list defined in `<localTypeDeclaration>`.
-Use `localTypeDeclarationReference` to refer to the convention/list; the value should match the `id` for the convention/list in `<localTypeDeclaration>`.
+Once `<localTypeDeclaration>` has been defined, it can be used via the @localType and @localTypeDeclarationReference attributes.
+Use @localType to provide the element's type (e.g. type of name or date, type of function), which should come from the convention/list defined in `<localTypeDeclaration>`.
+Use @localTypeDeclarationReference to refer to the convention/list; the value should match the @id for the convention/list in `<localTypeDeclaration>`.

 **Examples**